ChrisDietrich405/CG.Shop/README.md

 # c.g.shop

 This app is an online cel phone store.
-This project includes bootstrap and also the useContext React Hook
+This project includes Bootstrap, TypeScript, the useContext React Hook

 ## How To Run This Project